greensopinion/flutter-vector-map-tiles/README.md

 any bugs, performance issues, or have suggestions for improvements, please [open an issue with this template](https://github.com/greensopinion/flutter-vector-map-tiles/issues/new?template=10-0-0-gpu-issue.md) so we can continue refining and stabilizing.

+### Version 10.0.0-beta

+Version 10.0.0 depends on `flutter_gpu` and the Flutter development channel, which are pre-release software and can change at any time.
+See details on the [official Flutter GPU page](https://github.com/flutter/engine/blob/main/docs/impeller/Flutter-GPU.md).

+For production apps, use version 8.0.0 or version 9.0.0-beta.8 of this library.

 ### Known Issues

 Issues for incomplete/unimplemented features, defects, questions and feedback: [issues label:10.0.0](https://github.com/greensopinion/flutter-vector-map-tiles/issues?q=state%3Aopen%20label%3A10.0.0)